Top House Dems Refer To House Of Representatives Vote As A ‘Green Light To Congressional Corruption’

 — PoliticusUSA (@politicususa) January 3, 2017

-Yahoo News reports that Carson also said,
+Yahoo News reports that Carson continued with the following.

 “We all know the so-called House Ethics Committee is worthless for anything other than a whitewash — sweeping corruption under the rug.
 That’s why the independent Office of Congressional Ethics has been so important.
 The OCE works to stop corruption and that’s why Speaker Ryan is cutting its authority.
 Speaker Ryan is giving a green light to congressional corruption.”

-Richard Painter of the Citizens for Responsibility and Ethics in Washington says the OCE plays a critical role in overseeing congressional ethics.
+Richard Painter of the Citizens for Responsibility and Ethics in Washington, says the OCE plays a critical role in overseeing congressional ethics.

 “If the 115th Congress begins with rules amendments undermining (the ethics office) it is setting itself up to be dogged by scandals and ethics issues for years and is returning the House to dark days when ethics violations were rampant and far too often tolerated.”